 About the Osijek Doctoral Colloquium Consortium

-The members are: Osijek Institute for Mission Studies of the Evangelical Theological Seminary in Osijek, the Central and Eastern European Association for Mission Studies (CEEAMS), the Eurasian Accrediting Association (EAAA) Universitatea Aurel Vlaicu of Arad (RO), Almaty Bible Institute (Kazachstan), University Divitia Gratiae, Chisinau (MD), Ukrainian Evangelical Theological Seminary, Kiev (UA), Langham Trust and St. Petersburg Christian University (RU) and financial support granting foundations.
+The members are: Osijek Institute for Mission Studies of the Evangelical Theological Seminary in Osijek, the Central and Eastern European Association for Mission Studies (CEEAMS), Universitatea Aurel Vlaicu of Arad (RO), Almaty Bible Institute (Kazakhstan), University Divitia Gratiae, Chisinau (MD), Ukrainian Evangelical Theological Seminary, Kiev (UA), Langham Trust and St. Petersburg Christian University (RU) and financial support granting foundations.

 The Osijek Doctoral Colloquium

-This program seeks to facilitate a guided study period of 2-5 weeks in the summer months, from late June to the end of July and in the winter, the last two weeks of January, to students that have started a PhD program.
+This program seeks to facilitate a guided study period of 2-5 weeks in the summer months, from late June to the end of July and in the winter, two weeks in January-February, to students that have started a PhD program.
 Also, those seriously exploring the possibility to enrol in a PhD program, working on their proposal are welcome.

 The outcome of this program hoped for is to provide theological institutions with qualified faculty, but also to develop relevant, contextualized literature, and to have capable people from Central and Eastern Europe participate in broader academic conversations, including those with orthodox and Muslim leaders.
 The Osijek Doctoral Colloquium offers seminars on research methodology on demand.

 For those participants meeting all the ECTS credit requirements, a certificate will be given.